 Check out the essential guide to hummingbird food.

-2. What are the Best Bird Feeders for Hummingbirds?
+2. What are the Best Feeders for Hummingbirds?

-Kenn and Kimberly: The traditional glass bottle that threads into a plastic basin works extremely well.
+Kenn and Kimberly: For the most part, hummingbirds aren’t picky, so the best feeder is the one you find easiest to fill, clean and hang.
+The traditional glass bottle that threads into a plastic basin works extremely well.
 We prefer the 30-ounce bottle because it’s more stable and doesn’t tip as easily when orioles drink from it.
 We also like the type with a shallow plastic basin where the lid with feeding ports snaps down over it.

 Both are easy to clean, and that is important.
 Before giving up on the feeders, make sure you use the proper sugar water recipe of four parts water to one part sugar.
 If the mixture is too weak, birds won’t be interested.